The Rare Color Myth

 Because these combination of genes that control color are allowed in the Shih Tzu breed, there is no way to guarantee your shih tzu will remain the color it is when purchased as a puppy.

-Our shih tzu come in all the wonderful colors available.
-So whatever color you prefer, check with us, we just may have the puppy for you.
+Our shih tzu come in all the wonderful colors available, check with us we just might have the color you prefer.
+We do not charge more for "rare colors"